- 1 leftover roasted turkey carcass, plus 3 to 4 cups shredded turkey meat

 Make the stew: Melt the butter in a large, wide pot over medium heat.
 Add the shallots and cook until soft, about 3 minutes.
 Add the flour and cook, stirring, 30 seconds.
 Gradually add the stock, stirring, and bring to a simmer.
 Season with salt and pepper.
 Add the sliced carrots and parsnips, cover and cook 5 minutes.

-dumplings in a single layer (leave as squares or pat into rounds).
+Stir in the turkey meat, lemon juice and green beans.
+Add the dumplings in a single layer (leave as squares or pat into rounds).
 Cover and simmer until the dumplings are cooked through, about 20 minutes.
 Ladle into bowls; top with chives.

 Photograph by Con Poulos